 Today the relationship between the two has taken on other issues.
 Some feminists believe that the fashion sector is highly sexist, quoting the sexualisation of women in fashion media and the promotion of certain unachievable body standards.

 But - there is a big shift right now where much more diverse and inclusive beauty standards are much more accepted and presented in the public domain.

 In many developing countries, the fashion industry is seen as a catalyst for boosting the economy and eradicating poverty.
 Unfortunately, due to the lack of government regulations and benchmarks in these countries, the opposite is often the case.
 However, the industry does not only have negative consequences for young female employees.
 Given the real cost of the industry and environmental impact, the challenge is to drive economic growth using sustainable methods and to stop the exploitation of women workers.

 The fashion industry is an excellent opportunity to promote the economic empowerment of women and thus break the cycle of poverty within local communities.
 So every person decides with every purchase he/she makes which kind of fashion system he/she supports: one that exploits and impoverishes - or one that regenerates communities through the empowerment of women.

-AI, Blockchain & Digital Fashion with the use of AR, VR & Holograms.
+Data Visualisation, Machine Learning, Blockchain Technology & Digital Fashion with the use of XR Technologies.

 We are beyond that point.
 The system is broken.
 We have to rethink fashion and offer not only products but also services and experiences.
 We need to create a new definition of profits without only looking at monetary figures.